Darmau/firewood-nest/README.md

   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

-This repository contains the backend for the Firewood.news project, a powerful and efficient news and blog management system.
+This repository contains the backend for the [积薪](https://firewood.news) project, an independent blog navigation station.
 The backend is developed using Nest.js and is paired with MongoDB as the database.
 It can be easily deployed and run with Docker Compose.

 ## Features
 The main purpose of this backend is to provide a variety of APIs for the Firewood.news website, including: